-- 206.7.6 Guest Rooms and Residential Dwelling Units.
-Platform lifts shall be permitted to connect levels within transient lodging guest rooms required to provide mobility features complying with 806.2 or residential dwelling units required to provide mobility features complying with 809.2 through 809.4. - 206.7.7 Amusement Rides.
-Platform lifts shall be permitted to provide accessible routes to load and unload areas serving amusement rides. - 206.7.8 Play Areas.
-Platform lifts shall be permitted to provide accessible routes to play components or soft contained play structures. - 206.7.9 Team or Player Seating.
-Platform lifts shall be permitted to provide accessible routes to team or player seating areas serving areas of sport activity. - Advisory 206.7.9 Team or Player Seating.
-While the use of platform lifts is allowed, ramps are recommended to provide access to player seating areas serving an area of sport activity. - 206.7.10 Recreational Boating Facilities and Fishing Piers and Platforms.
-Platform lifts shall be permitted to be used instead of gangways that are part of accessible routes serving recreational boating facilities and fishing piers and platforms. - 206.8 Security Barriers.
-Security barriers, including but not limited to, security bollards and security check points, shall not obstruct a required accessible route or accessible means of egress. - EXCEPTION: Where security barriers incorporate elements that cannot comply with these requirements such as certain metal detectors, fluoroscopes, or other similar devices, the accessible route shall be permitted to be located adjacent to security screening devices.
+206.7.9 Team or Player Seating.
+Platform lifts shall be permitted to provide accessible routes to team or player seating areas serving areas of sport activity.

+Advisory 206.7.9 Team or Player Seating.
+While the use of platform lifts is allowed, ramps are recommended to provide access to player seating areas serving an area of sport activity.

+206.7.10 Recreational Boating Facilities and Fishing Piers and Platforms.
+Platform lifts shall be permitted to be used instead of gangways that are part of accessible routes serving recreational boating facilities and fishing piers and platforms.

+206.8 Security Barriers.
+Security barriers, including but not limited to, security bollards and security check points, shall not obstruct a required accessible route or accessible means of egress.

+EXCEPTION: Where security barriers incorporate elements that cannot comply with these requirements such as certain metal detectors, fluoroscopes, or other similar devices, the accessible route shall be permitted to be located adjacent to security screening devices.
 The accessible route shall permit persons with disabilities passing around security barriers to maintain visual contact with their personal items to the same extent provided others passing through the security barrier.

-207 Accessible Means of Egress
+207 ACCESSIBLE MEANS OF EGRESS

-- 207.1 General.
-Means of egress shall comply with section 1003.2.13 of the International Building Code (2000 edition and 2001 Supplement) or section 1007 of the International Building Code (2003 edition) (incorporated by reference, see "Referenced Standards" in Chapter 1). - EXCEPTIONS: 1.
-Where means of egress are permitted by local building or life safety codes to share a common path of egress travel, accessible means of egress shall be permitted to share a common path of egress travel. - 2.
-Areas of refuge shall not be required in detention and correctional facilities. - 207.1.1 Barriers at common or emergency entrances and exits of business establishments conducting business with the general public that are existing, under construction, or under contract for construction which would prevent a person from using such entrances or exits shall be removed. - 207.2 Platform Lifts.
+207.1 General.
+Means of egress shall comply with section 1003.2.13 of the International Building Code (2000 edition and 2001 Supplement) or section 1007 of the International Building Code (2003 edition) (incorporated by reference, see "Referenced Standards" in Chapter 1).

+- Where means of egress are permitted by local building or life safety codes to share a common path of egress travel, accessible means of egress shall be permitted to share a common path of egress travel. - 2.
+Areas of refuge shall not be required in detention and correctional facilities.

+207.1.1 Barriers at common or emergency entrances and exits of business establishments conducting business with the general public that are existing, under construction, or under contract for construction which would prevent a person from using such entrances or exits shall be removed.

+207.2 Platform Lifts.
 Standby power shall be provided for platform lifts permitted by section 1003.2.13.4 of the International Building Code (2000 edition and 2001 Supplement) or section 1007.5 of the International Building Code (2003 edition) (incorporated by reference, see "Referenced Standards" in Chapter 1) to serve as a part of an accessible means of egress.

-208 Parking Spaces
+208 PARKING SPACES